Full and short adjectives. Complete lessons - Knowledge Hypermarket. Short form of adjective, spelling examples

 G. R. Derzhavin.
 God.
 1784

-The villainous soul cannot be calm.
+A villainous soul cannot be at peace.

 A. P. Sumarokov.
-Dmitry Pretender.
+Dmitry the Pretender.
 1770

-The truncated form of evil serves to rhythmize the verse, and the combination of fury evil gives the tragedy a bookish character.
+The truncated form of evil serves to rhythmize the verse, and the combination of evil fury gives the tragedy a bookish character.

 The universe is trembling now;